 Cameras in the Courtroom

 In the wake of several high profile trials, such as the O.J.
-Simpson trial, and the Rodney King police officer trial; Don Howarth, Suzelle M. Smith, and their invited guest speaker, Mr. Simon Jenkins, former Editor of the The Times of London, considered the effect of media coverage on high profile trials and the interplay between the courts and the media.
+Simpson trial and the Rodney King police officer trial, Don Howarth, Suzelle M. Smith, and their invited guest speaker, Mr. Simon Jenkins, former Editor of The Times of London, considered the effect of media coverage on high profile trials and the interplay between the courts and the media.
 Comparing the history and role of media coverage of legal proceedings in the United States and Great Britain, the speakers considered both the shortcomings and importance of media in the courtroom.

 Don Howarth and Suzelle M. Smith, with their invited guest speakers, Sir Richard Doll of the university of Oxford, Dr. Ruth Deech of the University of Oxford, and Professor A.E.
 Dick Howard of the University of Virginia Law School, considered the legal and ethical issues raised by rapid developments in science and technology, focusing on the approach of the American and British courts to the issue of the right to die and the right to life.